GoogleChrome/web.dev/src/site/content/en/blog/web-platform-05-2022/index.md

 {% BrowserCompat 'css.at-rules.media.update' %}

-Chrome 103 includes the [`Element.isVisible()`](https://chromestatus.com/feature/5163102852087808) method.
-This method returns true is an element is visible, and false if not.
-To decide if an element is visible it checks factors including `display: none`, `visibility`, `content-visibility`, and `opacity`.

-{% BrowserCompat 'api.Element.isVisible' %}

-Chrome 103 also includes the [Local Font Access API](/local-fonts/), which allows access to the user's locally installed fonts.
+Chrome 103 includes the [Local Font Access API](/local-fonts/), which allows access to the user's locally installed fonts.

 These beta features will land in stable browsers soon.

+_Edit: A previous version of this post included mention of the [`Element.isVisible()`](https://chromestatus.com/feature/5163102852087808) method, which is not shipping in this release._